PlayCover/PlayBook/PlayBook/src/miscellaneous/xcode_update_error.md

-# Issues after Xcode update
+# Issues after an Xcode Update

 After updating or installing Xcode, you may get an error saying `Not in Application folder` or something to the sort.
 You can fix this using one of these things: